jab-r/rust-nostr-relay/docs/architecture/nip-kr-implementation-plan-rust-nostr-relay.md

 Conclusion
 - Suitability: YES, with the service-member model.
 The crate exposes all required primitives to generate MLS application messages and manage local state.
 No immediate need to implement NIP-44 for NIP-KR delivery.
-- Action: Implement MlsNotifier using react_native_mls_rust::api::MlsClient and connect to the relay writer to emit kind 445 messages scoped to the admin group(s).
+- Action: Implement MlsNotifier using loxation_mls_mls_rust::api::MlsClient and connect to the relay writer to emit kind 445 messages scoped to the admin group(s).

 Review Checklist
 - Validate the module structure and trait boundaries (MacSigner, MlsNotifier)